axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ```

 **Notes:**
-1. If the `--treasuryCap` flag is passed, the coin's `TreasuryCap` is automatically transferred to the Sui ITS contract.
+1. If the `--treasuryCap` flag is passed, the coin's `TreasuryCap` is automatically transferred to the token manager (`CoinManagement`) in the Sui ITS contract.
 For `MINT_BURN` token managers, transferring the `TreasuryCap` to the ITS contract is required.
-2. If the `--channel <channel>` flag is not used a channel will be automatically created and transferred to the address of the command caller.
+2. If the `--channel <channel>` flag is not used a channel will be automatically created and transferred to the caller.

 ### Step 4: Link Token

-Link the token to the destination chain:
+Link Sui coin to the destination chain:

 ```bash
 ts-node sui/its link-coin <symbol> <destination-chain> <destination-token-address> \